 Best 3D Printers for Schools (Under $500)

-By Editorial Staff • Updated: 05/14/22 • Teaching Tools
+By David Unwin • Updated: 05/14/23 • Teaching Tools

-A 3D printer is a piece of technology that constructions a three dimensional object from either a CAD or digital model.
+A 3D printer is a piece of technology that constructions a three-dimensional object from either a CAD or digital model.
 In this post, I’ll go through our top three 3D printer brands, some of which you can get for under $500!

 What can 3d printing offer students?